 In addition, but often confused with imposter feelings is self-efficacy (self-confidence to you and me).
 Self-efficacy, “the perceived ability to succeed at a given task”, is something which ebbs and flows depending on the task in hand or the mood you’re in.
 Albert Bandura, emeritus professor at Stanford University, has researched ways in which self-efficacy can be enhanced.
 In my workshops I explore these to help you to benefit from Bandura’s insights.

 Growing up in rural Lincolnshire, I was the middle one of three girls (though I’m on the right in the photo).
-Before I left primary school and moved up to the next school I took the 11-Plus – an test which at that time in the UK determined whether you were clever enough to go to an elite Grammar School.
+Before I left primary school and moved up to the next school I took the 11-Plus – a test which, at that time in the UK, determined whether you were clever enough to go to an elite Grammar School.
 If you failed you went to the Secondary Modern school.
 I failed.
 Both my older and younger sister passed and went to the local Grammar School.
 Therefore, I was not clever, not academic, not bright… Or at least that was my thinking.

 Fast forward to 2007 when I met my husband Stuart, a Cambridge University graduate, who has more degrees than I care to count to his name (four, I think).
 So when he suggested that I could study for a Masters degree in applied positive psychology, I was taken aback.
 After going through “I can’t” “the university won’t want me” “I only have an HND”, I found the courage to apply, was accepted and embarked on two years of part-time study.